 London’s new festival dedicated exclusively to contemporary classical music

 London Ear Festival of Contemporary Music is a new international festival now in its second year, presenting concerts of music by established, emerging and undiscovered composers.
+See the overview for full concert listing.

 The second LONDON EAR festival of